Black’s money: A bizarre co-working scheme and the global rise of online real estate fraud

 As Singh waited for bank approval, the executive’s emails gave the impression that the desks were being snapped up fast.

 “They had strictly given me a one-week window,” he wrote on March 2.
 “Pls transfer asap when you get the funds.”
 Shortly after, Singh got a $90,000 loan and bought more desks.
 In April, his return payments didn’t come.
-In May, he says Square Yards and Bar Works stopped responding to his increasingly exasperated emails.
+In May, Square Yards and Bar Works stopped responding to his increasingly exasperated emails.
 Singh wants to sue both, but said he doesn’t know how.
 Now his loan payments are due and he has no way of paying them.

 “I am in deep trouble,” he wrote in an email.
 “Don’t know what to do.”